This opinion piece by Boston Renegades executive Molly Goodwin originally appeared in the Boston Globe on August 3, 2015.

 The Boston Renegades kicked off a new era of competition and camaraderie in Boston Women’s Football history with a resounding 57-0 victory in its franchise opener against the Central Maryland Seahawks at Somerville’s Dilboy Stadium.

-Ernie Boch, Jr., billionaire Boston-area car dealer, announced the reigning women’s football champions the Boston Militia would be no more.
-Former linebacker Molly Goodwin’s shock became the seed of a plan.
-She called fellow alumni Mia Brickhouse and Erin Baumgartner.
-Together, they vowed to resurrect the team.
+Ernie Boch, Jr., announced the Boston Militia would be no more.
+Former linebacker Molly Goodwin called fellow alumni Mia Brickhouse and Erin Baumgartner and together, they vowed to resurrect the team.